 News and announcements

-- Congratulations to newly hired Assistant Professor in the Department of Neurobiology and Behavior, Dr. Melissa Warden!
-She has been named by the New York Stem Cell Foundation as one of the "seven most promising young scientists in the world" and has been awarded a $1.5 million Robertson Neuroscience Award.
-Click here for details.
+- Newly hired Assistant Professor in the Department of Neurobiology and Behavior, Dr. Melissa Warden has been named by the New York Stem Cell Foundation as one of the "seven most promising young scientists in the world" and has been awarded a $1.5 million Robertson Neuroscience Award.
+Click here for details

 Congratulations to Drs.
 John Schimenti and Gerlinde Van de Walle!
 Their seed grant proposals have been selected for funding by the Cornell Stem Cell Program.
 The funding period is March 1, 2014 through February 28, 2015.